clean8s/gotip-built/README.md

 * windows_amd64
 * linux_amd64

 Looking for ARM64 pull requests!
+The current action is a bit messy since it uses Powershell and Bash at the same time, so it should get refactored into a tidier Makefile or a go tool.